 Moving Our Fisheries Forward

-Policymakers must sustain and strengthen U.S. fishery management to support coastal economies, advance climate resilience, and improve the health of the ocean as a whole.
+We need strong fisheries management to support coastal economies, boost fish resilience, and improve the health of the ocean.

-Resilient and abundant fish populations drive vibrant coastal economies and are foundational to a healthy ocean.
+Fish are the foundation of vibrant coastal economies and a healthy ocean.

 But they face an uncertain future.

-The Magnuson-Stevens Fishery Conservation and Management Act (MSA) is the primary law that governs fishing in U.S. ocean waters.
-Considered to be among the most effective fishery management laws in the world, it is a critical tool that has helped build sustainable marine fisheries that underpin healthy ocean environments and vibrant coastal communities in the U.S. Yet, challenges remain for managing our fisheries, and there is room for improvement in the law and how it is carried out.
+The Magnuson-Stevens Fishery Conservation and Management Act (MSA) is the nation’s bedrock law that governs fishing in U.S. ocean waters.
+Considered to be among the most effective fishery management laws in the world, it is a critical tool that has helped build sustainable marine fisheries that underpin healthy ocean environments and vibrant coastal communities in the U.S.

-First passed in 1976 and improved over time, the MSA has prevented overfishing, protected healthy habitats, and brought fish populations back from the brink.
+First passed in 1976 and improved over time, the MSA has been used by several presidents to prevent overfishing, protect healthy habitats, and bring fish populations back from the brink.
 When Congress reauthorized the law in 1996 and 2006, lawmakers empowered managers to use the latest science to set annual catch limits that maintain healthy fish populations and rebound overfished species.
 This sustained progress has contributed to healthier fisheries and ocean environments that power coastal economies.